 - efficient usage of resources;

-- wide reach and big exposure;
+- wider reach and bigger exposure;

 - high level of flexibility;

-- credibility and familiarity;
+- credibility and brand recognition;

 - customer trust;